• Skip to primary navigation

 • In a mixing bowl, combine ¾ cup Kosher salt, 2 tablespoons coarsely ground black pepper, 2 tablespoons garlic powder, 2 tablespoons onion powder, 2 teaspoons dried rosemary, 2 teaspoons dried thyme, and 1 teaspoon smoked paprika.
 Whisk well to combine.

 • Transfer dry rub to a storage jar and label with the contents and date.
 Store in a cool, dry place until ready to use.
-Sprinkle on your favorite venison steaks, roasts, and burgers!
+Sprinkle a teaspoon or two on your favorite venison steaks, roasts, and venison burgers!

 Notes